 Smaller trees like lemon and orange trees are not as big a deal, but for larger trees, it is definitely a good idea.

 As you can clearly see from what we have discussed above tree pruning isn’t the easiest of the DIY task that you’d undertake.
-While killing your trees is not common, making it sick or structurally unsound can be an issue.
+While killing your trees is not common, making them sick or structurally unsound can be an issue.

 Our tree pruning cost guide will give you an idea of what different tree trimming work might cost you when hiring a professional arborist.